 Is-Sriep Regghu Saru Velenuzi (A Vipers’ Pit)

-Teodor Reljić adapts Alex Vella Gera’s award-winning and bestselling novel Is-Sriep Reġgħu Saru Velenużi (Merlin) for Shadeena Entertainment.
-Awarded the National Book Council’s landmark feature film fund, the film was directed and produced by Martin Bonnici, and will be premiering in Maltese cinemas in August 2021.
+Teodor Reljić adapted Alex Vella Gera’s award-winning and bestselling novel Is-Sriep Reġgħu Saru Velenużi (Merlin) for Shadeena Entertainment.
+Awarded the National Book Council’s landmark feature film fund, the film was directed and produced by Martin Bonnici, and premiered in Maltese cinemas on 6 August.

 A sins-of-the-father story that toggles between 1984 and 2012, ‘Is-Sriep’ – English title: ‘A Vipers’ Pit’ – explores the violent legacy of post-Independence Malta, and its haunting echoes over the decades.
 Find out more.

 Praise for A Vipers’ Pit

 “The future looks bright for local film productions if this is the standard we can build on.
 The brand of corruption portrayed in Is-Sriep is poignantly recognisable […] It is made clear in the film that the malaises of our modern days have a root in our past, and that those who do not know the past are doomed to repeat it.”

 “A masterful conclusion places the film’s story within a narrative of our own times, of more localised problems: power.
 Money too, of course, but ultimately, the power that money can buy over the lives of others […] at this intersection in Maltese political history, it’s no longer ‘ideology’ or ‘values’ that propel a reactionary middle-class against the ham-fisted socialist reforms of the 1980s or Labour’s demands for Church schools to be free of charge.
 Now it is money, and for the Tabones, “Joseph is our man”… because that’s how democracy (bank)rolls.”